giulia-vivarelli/AIFairness-Project/docs/source/index.rst

  * *Residence*: current place of residence for the candidate
  * *Sex*: gender identification (Male|Female)
  * *Protected Category*: indicates if the candidate falls into a protected category
+  * Nothing
+  * Article 1
+  * Article 18
+ * *TAG*: keywords used by recruiter
+ * *Study Area*: Field of study or academic discipline
+ * *Study Title*: Academic degree or title obtained
+  * Five-year degree
+  * Doctorate
+  * High school graduation
+  * Three-year degree
+  * master's degree
+  * Professional qualification
+  * Middle school diploma
+ * *Years Experience*: number of years of professional experience
+  * 0
+  * 0-1
+  * 1-3
+  * 3-5
+  * 5-7
+  * 7-10
+  * +10
+ * *Sector*: industry or sector in which the candidate has experience
+ * *Last Role*: candidate's most recent job role
+ * *Year of Insertion*: year when the candidate's information was entered into out portal
+ * *Year of Recruitment*: year in which the candidate was hired
+ * *Recruitment Request*: represents the application request for a candidacy
+ * *Assumption Headquarters*: headquarters location associated with the hiring assumption
+ * *Job Family Hiring*: Job family or category for the hiring position
+ * *Job Title Hiring*: specific job title for the hiring position
+ * *Event_type__val*: It specifies the stage of the recruitment process for the candidate
+ * *Event_feedback*: feedback received from an event (OK|KO)
+ * *Linked_search_key*: keys indicate the number of searches conducted for a job position
+ * *Overall*: overall assessment, interview score
+  * '1 - Low' or '~ 1 - Low'
+  * '2 - Medium' or '~ 2 - Medium'
+  * '3 - High' or '~ 3 - High'
+  * '4 - Top' or '~ 4 - Top'
+ * *Job Description*: description of the job role
+ * *Candidate Profile*: profile information for the candidate
+ * *Years Experience*: additional field for specifying years of experience